anpham6/android-docs/source/framework/android.rst

 Android
 =======

-The primary function ``parseDocument`` can be called on multiple elements and multiple times per session.
+The primary function :func:`parseDocument` can be called on multiple elements and multiple times per session.
 The application will continuously and progressively build the layout files into a single entity with combined shared resources.

 .. warning:: Calling **save** or **copy** methods before the images or fonts have completely loaded can cause them to be excluded from the generated layout.
-In these cases you should use the asynchronous :code:`await parseDocument()` or :code:`parseDocument().then()` and not ``parseDocumentSync``.
+In these cases you should use the asynchronous :code:`await parseDocument()` or :code:`parseDocument().then()` and not :func:`parseDocumentSync`.

 Example usage
 =============